Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Bestiary/Beast/Koruku-Beast/Koruku-Larva.md

     - name: "Acid blood"
       desc: "Each creature engaged with a damaged koruku larva at the start of its turn takes 2d6 acid damage."
     - name: "Join with us"
-      desc: "The koruku larva can physically and magically bond with a willing humanoid, or a humanoid it has reduced to 0 hp, and evolve over the course of a day into a koruku symbiont."
+      desc: "The koruku larva can physically and magically bond with a willing humanoid, or a humanoid it has reduced to 0 hp, and evolve over the course of a day into a [[Koruku-Symbiont|koruku symbiont]]."
 ac: "21"
 pd: "18"
 md: "16"